InhumanityCode/SoundScribe/README.md

   - An in-game config page that doesn't rely on external mods to make it look nice

+- **Support ALL Sounds Registered in Forge**
+  - Add support for sounds from other mods loaded in Forge

 ## Configs
 - `searchTerms`
   - _**Default** = `[  ]`_